kkartas/ETLForge/README.md

 This project is developed and maintained by Kyriakos Kartas.

-If you use ETLTest in your research, please cite it using the following metadata from [CITATION.cff](CITATION.cff).
+If you use ETLForge in your research, please cite it using the following metadata from [CITATION.cff](CITATION.cff).

 ## License